 Plunging hardware sales.
 A stone-cold PC market.
-A creative renaissance.
+A content creation renaissance.
 An AI-powered future.
 Throughout all of this, Microsoft’s Surface lineup has remained pretty much unchanged for years.
 Shouldn’t Microsoft be doing something about it?

 It likely is.
-That still doesn’t excuse Microsoft leadership from recycling the same Surface devices, over and over and over.
-Microsoft originally launched the Surface to set new standards for the PC market.
-But lately it’s looking more and more like other laptop manufacturers are blazing a trail, and Microsoft has left Surface linger behind.
+But that still doesn’t excuse Microsoft leadership from recycling the same Surface devices, over and over and over.
+Microsoft launched the original Surface in 2012 to set new standards for the PC market.
+But lately it’s looking more and more like other laptop manufacturers are blazing a trail, and Microsoft has let Surface devices lag behind.

-Let’s just begin with the simple truth: Microsoft has released five different Surface Laptops, about one per year since 2017.
-Place them next to one another, and you would be hard pressed to tell any of them apart.
+Microsoft has released five different Surface Laptops, about one per year since 2017, and if you place them next to one another, you would be hard-pressed to tell them apart.
 Ditto for the Surface Pro series, on its tenth iteration.
 Since the Surface Pro 3, they’ve been virtually indistinguishable save for changes in ports and thickness.

 Surface has always embraced something of a dichotomy.
-Throughout Surface’s history, chief product officer Panos Panay — who helped introduce the Surface RT and Pro in 2012 — has always said that the Surface hardware is just a showcase for the operating system.
+Throughout Surface’s history, chief product officer Panos Panay—who helped introduce the Surface RT and Pro in 2012—has said the Surface hardware is just a showcase for the operating system.
 “The hardware fades to the background… so that the software can rise to the surface,” Panay said at the original launch.

 Mark Hachman / IDG

 But at the same time, Surface hardware has set out to lead the PC industry, not just exist within it.
-Just like the mouse was intrinsically tied to Windows, so too was Surface tied to Windows 8, explained Steve Ballmer, Microsoft’s CEO at the time.
-Panay expanded upon Ballmer’s original theme that the Surface was “something new, something different,” in a 2018 interview with Fast Company.
-“We built a business, and we have to grow that business,” Panay said.
+Panay said the Surface was “something new, something different,” in a 2018 interview with Fast Company.
+“We built a business, and we have to grow that business,” he said.
 “And we are.
 Are we here to inspire?
 The answer’s also yes.”

-Microsoft should be credited for taking risks — inspiring, maybe? — rival PC makers into trying out new form factors.
+Microsoft should be credited for taking risks, and inspiring rival PC makers to explore new form factors.
 Microsoft’s Surface Studio lineup, for example, received wide praise for its massive touch display, which made content creation and consumption an absolute joy.
-But the problem is that, once Microsoft establishes a product, it rarely refuses to improve upon it besides processor upgrades and other small changes.
+But the problem is that once Microsoft establishes a product, it rarely strives to improve upon it other than processor upgrades and other small changes.
 The thinking seems to be that each successful Surface is essentially a hole-in-one.